-Based out of Melbourne, Australia, BTC Markets is a large digital currency exchange created to allow users to buy, sell, and trade cryptocurrencies.
+Based out of Melbourne, Australia, BTC Markets.net is one of the more popular Australian digital currency exchanges created to allow users to buy, sell, and trade cryptocurrencies.
 However, BTC Markets is more than just a platform for trading Bitcoin.
-The site supports many digital assets, which can be traded and sold in exchange for Australian dollars.
+It supports many altcoins, which can be traded and sold in exchange for Australian dollars.

-Started in 2013, BTC Markets offers value and reliability to its users, especially those in the Australian market.
-The platform provides reasonable fees for trades, deposits, and withdrawals, and boasts a large user base.
+Started in 2013, BTC Markets exchange offers value and reliability to its users, especially those in the Australian market.
+The platform provides reasonable fees for trades, deposits, and withdrawals, and boasts a large user base and trading volumes.

 It is difficult for anyone outside of Australia to use the exchange, which is something the site does intentionally.
 BTC Markets intends to keep its scope small and narrow, focusing on specifics rather than catering to everyone.